bornfree/bornfree.github.io/_posts/1970-01-01-i-m-starting-a-dangerous-adventures-club.md

 date_published: 1970-01-01T00:00:00.000Z
 date_updated: 2020-01-04T10:04:34.000Z
 draft: true
-excerpt:
-Do we need another one?
-Yes.
-Because the dangerous one that I want doesn’t seem to exist around here.
-Over time, I’ve realized that I…

 ---

 Do we need another one?
 Yes.
 Because the *dangerous* one that I want doesn’t seem to exist around here.
 Over time, I’ve realized that I indeed have an affinity for the perilous and uncertain.
 An affinity hard to ignore.